 What Is a Tax Depreciation Schedule?

-Obtaining a depreciation schedule is an essential step taken by any investor looking to minimise their tax and maximise their investment.
-The document outlines to different claims and allowances.
+Obtaining a depreciation schedule is an essential step taken by any property investor looking to minimise their tax, maximise their investment and claim deductions.
+The depreciation report outlines to different claims, allowances, and depreciation entitlements.

 1. The building capital (DIV43) which can be claimed as an allowance.